 - The payment is made to only one subscriber of the RESP (in the case of a plan with joint-subscribers); and

 - Any one of the following three conditions apply:

 - The plan has been opened for ten years and each individual who is or was a beneficiary is over 21 years of age and not eligible for an EAP; or

 - The plan is being closed by the end of the 35th year (40th year in the case of a specified plan) after the year the plan was opened; or

 - All beneficiaries named under the RESP are deceased.

 Ready to fill out your maturity application?

-Access your online account and complete the digital form.
+Click below to access your online account and complete the digital form:

 *Your spouse must be named as the joint subscriber to your RESP.